Jeff Petry lifts Canadiens past Penguins in OT in Game 1 - WHIZ News

 Jonathan Drouin had a chance to win it for Montreal in overtime on a penalty shot when he was held on a breakaway, but the puck rolled off the end of his stick and dribbled wide.

-Jesperi Kotkaniemi and Nick Suzuki scored to give 12th-seeded Montreal a 2-0 lead early in the second period.
+Nineteen-year-old Jesperi Kotkaniemi and 20-year-old Nick Suzuki scored to give 12th-seeded Montreal a 2-0 lead early in the second period.

+“It gives us a lot of confidence,” Suzuki said.
+“A lot of people didn’t see us as contenders.
+We want to show them we can compete with anyone.
+This is a good first step.”

 The fifth-seeded Penguins rallied midway through the period with Sidney Crosby and Bryan Rust connecting in a 2:39 span.